hswitte/book2/hackathons/netapp/index.md

 plan how your team will tackle this problem.

 ## How should the dataset be imported into Tableau?
+Import the csv into tableau.

 ## How should the work be distributed among the team members?
+Initially each team member should individually explore the data & report back to the team any interesting findings.
+Then as a team we will refine our question and create a strategy to to visualize the data.

 ## What types of charts or visualizations to use to support the answer?